lveiga/item-comparison-ai-api/run.md

 2.  **Run the Application:**

-    To run the application locally, you need to set the `DATA_FILE_PATH` environment variable.
+    To run the application locally, execute the following command.
+It will automatically load the variables from the `.env` file.

     ```sh
-    DATA_FILE_PATH=data.json go run ./cmd/api
+    go run ./cmd/api
     ```

-    The server will start on `http://localhost:8080`.
+    The server will start on the address specified by `BIND_ADDR` (e.g., `http://localhost:8080`).

 ## Example Requests